 Some of my dear friends and family members are at this same point of burnout.
 We can only worry and wonder for so long before we have to take active steps to combat the fears.
 It is at times like this that we have to seek joy in whatever ways we can.

 That is why I am committing to posting 9 weeks of blogs focused on helping us all add more joy to our lives.
 I will cover some of the simple activities that have helped me cope in the midst of difficult times.
-The blogs will culminate with a printable guide, “33 Ways to Add More Joy to Your Life,” which will be available after 11/11.
-If you sign up for the Happy Healthy Her community here you will get a Natural Healing E-book now, and I will send the guide to you when it is ready.
-They are all my free gifts to you!
+The blogs will culminate with a printable guide, “33 Ways to Add More Joy to Your Life,” which will be available after 11/11/20.
+If you sign up for the Happy Healthy Her community here you will get a Natural Healing Toolkit and the joy guide.
+They are my free gifts to you!

 In the meantime, here are 3 helpful principles for navigating the challenging times we are all experiencing:

 I know a lot of people declare that they won’t let fear win, or that we can’t be victims of our circumstances.
 While I respect this somewhat “in your face” approach to fighting fear, I am more of a lover than a fighter. 🙂

 As an empath, I have learned that I can’t fight fear.
 It washes over me, often unexpectedly.
 Most of the time the fear doesn’t even belong to me, as I am responding to the collective energies that are especially heavy right now.
 Empaths and those who are highly sensitive to the emotions of others don’t have the luxury of preventing fear from taking hold.
 Fighting or even preventing it is a losing battle.